Skip to main content

 gameplay3 negative mentions

-• Performance issues arise with large fish counts, causing lag and limiting the enjoyment of the game.
+• Performance issues arise with large fish populations causing lag and low frame rates, especially without effective fish management tools.

 • gameplay